 There are lots of exciting things to do during winter in Austin.
 But when the winter weather hits and you're looking to get extra cozy, try out one of these winter warmers around town.
 From local restaurants with fireplaces and fire pits to dark and cozy wine bars, here are some of the best Austin restaurants to while away the hours in this season.

 Snuggle up over holiday-themed drinks at one of W Austin’s two Living Room fireplaces.
-Choose from the Tequila Bar and the Records Room.
-Ask about the Secret Bar and check the event calendar for regular events.
+For something extra vibey, ask about the Secret Bar, hidden on the first floor of the hotel.

 Looking to impress a date or just relax with friends?
 The upscale atmosphere at Jeffrey’s always delivers.
-For a super-cozy gathering, head to the bar area to recline in one of the velvety chairs by the fireplace and order a soul-warming concoction, like the Bobby Burns — a Black Grouse scotch cocktail that comes with a shortbread cookie.
+For a super-cozy gathering, head to the bar area to recline in one of the velvety chairs by the fireplace and order a soul-warming concoction, like the Death & Taxes — a scotch and gin cocktail that is both perfectly balanced and totally boozy.

 Even though the fireplace at Volstead Lounge is faux, the gilded wallpaper and intimate quarters provide a perfectly cozy spot for gathering with friends and sipping high-octane cocktails.